 However, their sales are slumping, and in part, it’s because of the lack of change.
 As an outside party, a consultant can come in and assess the best ways to boost sales from a customer’s point of view, which is often rather different.
 A good consultancy will go even further though.
 They won’t just tell a business what needs to change, they’ll stick around to help them make those changes.

 Consider the following hypothetical situation: A manager asks their staff, “Should we adjust our protocol when it comes to contacting customers?”
 What happens?
 Probably nothing.
 Undoubtedly, the manager could mean well and is trying to improve communications and employee engagement.
 However, a question like this can be too ambiguous to be useful.

-All of our internal communications consultants are skilled corporate communicators, and can work with you and your managers to show you how to make all of the communications you have like these within your organization more effective in this way.
+All of our internal communications consultants are skilled corporate communicators and can work with you and your managers to show you how to make all of the employee communications you have like these within your organization more effective in this way.

 Employees often have questions, but if they don’t know how they should ask them, or, worse still, are afraid to ask them, things can get messy fast.
 Without the answers to their questions they will guess and get ‘it’ wrong, procrastinate and never get ‘it’ done or simply never even try.

 The issues here are often complex, but our experienced internal communications consultancy team can and will help sort through and solve them.
 From helping you choose communications tools – such as feedback software – that will help make employees feel more comfortable asking for help, to working with managers to ensure that their communication style is not preventing employees from feeling that they can ask for help when needed.

 Could your staff members tell you what their objectives were for the upcoming month if you asked them?
 What is the yearly objective of your company?
 What is the role that they are expected to play in meeting those objectives?
 What’s in it for them if they do?